MerceaOtniel/merceaotniel.github.io/_pages/javacompetitionprize.md

 ---

-Awarded at national competition "JAVA COMPETITION FOR UNIVERSITIES" organized by ADFABER and ORACLE ACADEMY for the project entitled "SPark- Community-Driven Smart Parking".
-This project was covered by multiple Newspapers, Publications and Websites
+Awarded at the national competition "JAVA COMPETITION FOR UNIVERSITIES" organized by ADFABER and ORACLE ACADEMY for the "SPark- Community-Driven Smart Parking" project.
+This project was covered by multiple Newspapers, Publications, and Websites

 [**Link 1**](https://adfaber.org/aplicatii-pentru-un-oras-smart-concursul-national-pentru-tinerii-dezvoltatori-java/)
 [**Link 2**](https://romaniansmartcity.ro/competitia-java-pentru-universitati-oracle-academy/)